 To gather our young for the betterment of the tribe;

 To learn and preserve our history and our culture; and

 Young Cherokees are tribal members under the age of 35.

-Victoria Yellow Rose Norris is the Chairwoman of the Teaching Clan.
+Victoria Yellow Rose Norris has stepped aside as the Chairwoman of the Teaching Clan.
+Another chairperson is needed.

 The Teaching Clan presents classes and events that teach tribal members and the community the history and culture of the Cherokee People and other Native People.

 Chief Howard White Bull Kids' Days: program initiated by Chief Norris in 2009 to teach students the history and culture of the Cherokee People and other Native People in an interactive arena.

 Strong Beaver Kids' Camp: coordinated by Jesse Medicine Bird Liggett to teach our youngest tribal members about their traditions and cultures.

 Community Program: to teach and share the Cherokee history and culture in college and museum settings.